okta/terraform-provider-okta/website/docs/r/app_user_schema.html.markdown

 - `external_namespace` - (Optional) External namespace of the user schema property.

+- `union` - (Optional) Used to assign attribute group priority.
+Can not be set to 'true' if `scope` is set to Individual level.

 ## Attributes Reference

 - `app_id` - ID of the application the user property is associated with.